abhimanyupallavisudhir/pramaana/README.md

 A minimalist command-line reference manager that works with BibTeX files and the Zotero translation server.

+Basically works like Zotero with BetterBibTeX plus Zotmoov (or the earlier Zotfile).

 (basically everything was written by Claude -- under construction, nothing to install yet)

 ## Installation